Hitakashi/Hitbox-API/user/index.md

 ## `GET /user/subscription/:channel/:auth`

-Returns access levels for the auth in the provided channel.
+Returns subscription for the auth in the provided channel.

 ### Example URL